Zebethyal/Wordpress/README.md

 ## Deployment Instructions

-See [INSTALL.md](INSTALL.md) for installation instructions.
+See [INSTALL.md](INSTALL.md) for instructions on how to deploy Wordpress using the image on Docker Hub

-## Working With This Repository
+## Building Your Own Container

 When a new version of Wordpress is released, change into `site/wordpress` and run the following:

 ```
-git submodule update --remote
+git submodule update --remote  # only needed the first time
 git fetch --tags
 git checkout <new version>
 cd ..